 Another major attraction at Centennial Park is the Elliott Bay public fishing pier.
 You can either bring your own gear and fish for free, or you can rent fishing equipment (and get a license) at the park’s tackle shop.
 If you’re hungry, the tackle shop also serves up food, drinks (non-alcoholic, sorry), and ice cream.
 Salmon, rockfish, lingcod, squid and Dungeness crab are commonly pulled out of the water here.

 Centennial Park is also home to a large grain terminal (if you’ve ever been on the waterfront, you know exactly what I’m talking about), exercise stations (pull-up bars, etc.), a restored totem pole, picnic tables, benches, and restrooms.
-The Elliott Bay Trail will also eventually lead you by the cruise ship terminal in Smith Cove, if that’s something you’re interested in seeing as well.
+The Elliott Bay Trail will also eventually lead you by the cruise ship terminal in Smith Cove.

 Centennial Park is open everyday from 6am-11pm.
 It’s not the easiest to access (click here for a map).
 You can either park in the Lower Queen Anne neighborhood, walk across the pedestrian bridge on 3rd Ave.
 W., and then walk north through Myrtle Edwards Park, or you can park near Elliott Ave.
-W. and take the Amgen Helix Bridge across to Centennial Park.
-The other option is to start your adventure near Alaskan Way and stroll the 1.3 miles to Centennial Park (a great walk, run or bike on a nice day).
+W. and take the Amgen Helix Bridge across to the park.
+The other option is to start your adventure near Alaskan Way and stroll the 1.3 miles to Centennial Park.

-If you’ve ever hung out along the Seattle waterfront, there’s a good chance you’ve been to Centennial Park and you didn’t even know it.
-If you haven’t been here before, it’s definitely worth checking out, especially if you venture into Myrtle Edwards Park (and possibly even the Seattle waterfront) as well.
+If you’ve ever hung out along the Seattle waterfront, there’s a good chance you’ve been to the park.
+If you haven’t been here before, it’s definitely worth checking out.
 It’s easily one of our favorite areas in the city.